I finally got around to a new tutorial! Keep reading to find out how to make marshmallow fondant (two ways!)

 - Method 1: Kitchen Aid Mixer

 - Create a double boiler by adding an inch of water to a small saucepan and placing it over medium-low heat.
 When the water is just at a simmer (but nothing crazy) place the bowl of your stand mixer on top of the pan and add the marshmallows and water.
 Stir occasionally until the marshmallows have melted into a smooth paste.
-Add food colouring now if you are making a large batch of one colour.
+Add food coloring now if you are making a large batch of one color.
 Otherwise, leave as is.

 - Place the bowl on your mixer and attach the dough hook.
 Add the confectioners' sugar in small amounts until a stiff ball appears.
 At this point, you will probably want to mix in anymore sugar by hand as it will be rough on your mixer (I suggest making this fondant in half batches if using the machine.)
 Knead until a pliable dough appears (you may not use all the sugar depending on the humidity in your house.
 If the dough feels stiff, you can add some more water or omit adding more sugar.)